rpmuller/ePubs/WesternPhilosophy.md

 than victor)-, and quietism more than attempts at reform, which he regards as inevitably futile. f

 Both his parents belonged to prominent commercial families in Danzig, where he was born.
 His father was a Voltairian, who regarded England as the land of liberty and intelligence.
 In common with most of the leading citizens of Danzig, he hated the encroachments of Prussia on the independence of the free city, and was indignant when it was annexed to Prussia in 179350 indignant that he removed to Hamburg, at considerable pecuniary t loss.
-Schopenhauer lived there with his father from 1793 to *797; then he spent two years in Paris, at the end of which his father was pleased to find that the boy had nearly forgotten German.
+Schopenhauer lived there with his father from 1793 to 1797; then he spent two years in Paris, at the end of which his father was pleased to find that the boy had nearly forgotten German.
 In 1803 he was put in a boarding-school in England, where he hated the cant and hypocrisy.
-Two years liter, to please his father, he* became a clerk in a commercial house in Hamburg, but he loathed the prospect of a business career, and longed for a literary and.
+Two years liter, to please his father, he* became a clerk in a commercial house in Hamburg, but he loathed the prospect of a business career, and longed for a literary and academic life.

-781

-WESTERN PHILOSOPHICAL THOUGHT

-academic life.
 This was made possible by his father's death, probably by suicide; his mother was willing that he should abandon commerce for school and university.
 It might be supposed that he would, in consequence, have preferred her to his father, but the exact opposite happened: he disliked his mother, and retained an affectionate memory of his father.

 Schopenhauer's mother was a lady of literary aspirations, who